 "The reason Berlin is such an attractive location for optical technologies is that there is an extraordinarily varied optics research landscape here.
 That facilitates the development of alliances and networks. [...]
 Foreign guests of our institute also always stress how much they appreciate Berlin's cultural richness.
 That is why so many of them return to Berlin to spend more time here."Prof. Dr. Hans Georg Weber, Fraunhofer Institute for Telecommunications (Fraunhofer-Institut für Nachrichtentechnik, Heinrich-Hertz-Institut)

-- The high concentration of influential players in the sector creates optimal conditions for the transfer of knowledge
+- The high concentration of influential players in the sector of photonics creates optimal conditions for the transfer of knowledge

 - R&D synergy: OpTecBB partners have defined projects for developing products for the global market.